Tzirrit/ExanimaSavegameManager/README.md

 ###
 When properly configured, you now start Exanima by clicking on the **Start Game** button.
 Whenever a new savegame file is created (usually on exiting the game), a backup is created.
 You can see all games by their name (e.g. Arena001, or Exanima003) and available backups by date of creation.
-Simply select the backup you want to restore and click on the **Swap** button.
+Simply select the backup you want to restore and click on the **Restore** button.
 The tool will now restore that backup (and create a backup of your original savegame, because I hear you like backups).

 ## Note